washburn24/Linux-Utilities/README.md

  Some utilities for Linux/Gnome to automate the path between clean install and useful system.

 ### Overview
-These tools are designed to make clean installs of Linux/Gnome enviroments automated including installing applications, cloning Github repos, installing themes and automatically controlling them via Tweaks and Themes.
-There is also some custom configuration that can be easily automatically controlled.
-My system is skinned to look like Mac OS with default Adwaita window controls, but any theme/icon combo would work in a similar way.
-Note that installing themes programatically requires a reload of Gnome Shell (a logout on Wayland) and makes them non-User Installed, which I don't really like.
-Distros that don't have Flatpak preinstalled (like Debian) also require configuring before the Flatpak portions of this scripting will work.
-So, at current I'm manually configuring a minimal set of commands that really should be done from the command line (like the below) but can't be unless you're on an older WM:
+These tools are designed to make clean installs of Linux/Gnome environments automated including installing applications, cloning Github repos, installing themes and automatically controlling them via various Gnome settings adjustments and Tweaks.
+Think of them as examples, but they are fairly complete for my own setup.
+The motivation here is to make distro-hopping automatic and seamless, so there is also some custom configuration that can be easily automatically controlled.
+My system is skinned to look like Mac OS, but any theme/icon combo would work in a similar way.
+Note that installing extensions programatically requires a reload of Gnome Shell (a logout on Wayland) and makes them non-User Installed, which I don't really like.
+So, at current I'm manually configuring a minimal set of commands that really should be done from the command line (like the below) but can't be unless you're on an older WM.
+That is we manually install Extension Manager then User Themes and Just Perfection extensions.
+After that, the installation script handles everything else possibly requiring a logout/login upon completion.

 ```
 flatpak -y install flathub ExtensionManager